-extra privacy when answering questions.
+Surveys are most useful when you want to gather participant feedback on something specific, hear from a lot of people in a short amount of time, or provide participants extra privacy when answering questions.
 Surveys can help you understand what participants like and don't like about the educational experience, how they are reacting to specific aspects of the experience, or the kinds of messages or ideas they are taking away.

 Interviews are a natural extension of surveys.
 While surveys are often well-suited for close-ended questions, such as asking participants to rate how interesting they found the experience, talking directly to participants through interviews can be a more natural setting for gathering open-ended responses.
 Interviews give you the opportunity to dig more deeply into participants' ideas and perspectives by asking follow-up and probing questions.
 Using interviews, you might explore inquiry questions about how participants are connecting the educational experience to their own lives, what aspects of the experience participants are or are not understanding, or elements of participants' interests and prior experiences that could be incorporated.
-Several drawbacks are that interviews are often more time consuming and don't provide the privacy of surveys.

-observations give you the opportunity to stand back and capture what's going on in the educational experience, including how participants are behaving and interacting, what facilitation strategies staff members are using, and the particular aspects of the experience that seem to be engaging participants.
+Observations give you the opportunity to stand back and capture what's going on in the educational experience, including how participants are behaving and interacting, what facilitation strategies staff members are using, and the particular aspects of the experience that seem to be engaging participants.
 This approach is particularly appropriate when you have educational goals related to skills, social learning, or engagement, all of which focus on what participants do and say.